fastrgv/RufasSlider/README.md

 * Works on PCs or laptops running Windows or GNU/Linux.
 And if GNAT is installed you can build it yourself!
 But first try the delivered, prebuilt binaries.
 * Windows & GNU/Linux binaries provided, as well as full source.
-* Laptop friendly controls; can support Mac Retina displays.
+* Laptop friendly controls; can support HiDpi displays.
 * Uses SDL2;
 * Uses OpenAL-audio for sound.
 * all runtime files are in ./data/